github/codeql/docs/codeql/codeql-language-guides/using-flow-labels-for-precise-data-flow-analysis.rst

 At this point we know that ``data`` has evaluated to a truthy value, so it cannot be ``null`` anymore.

 Implementing this additional condition is easy.
-We implement a subclass of ``DataFlow::BarrierGuardNode``:
+We implement a predicate with the following signature:

 .. code-block:: ql

-  class TruthinessCheck extends DataFlow::BarrierGuardNode, DataFlow::ValueNode {
-    SsaVariable v;

-    TruthinessCheck() {
+  private predicate truthinessCheck(DataFlow::GuardNode g, ControlFlowNode node, boolean branch) {
+    exists(SsaVariable v |
-      astNode = v.getAUse()
+      g = v.getAUse() and
+      node = g and
+      branch = true
+    )
   }

-    override predicate blocks(boolean outcome, Expr e) {
-      outcome = true and
-      e = astNode
-    }
-  }

-and then use it to override predicate ``isBarrierGuard`` in our configuration class:
+and then use it to override predicate ``isBarrier`` in our configuration class:

 .. code-block:: ql

-  override predicate isBarrierGuard(DataFlow::BarrierGuardNode guard) {
+  override predicate isBarrier(DataFlow::Node node) {
-    guard instanceof TruthinessCheck
+    node = DataFlow::BarrierGuard<truthinessCheck/3>::getABarrierNode()
   }

 With this change, we now flag the problematic case and don't flag the unproblematic case above.